Meet the Web Team

 Though she spends a fair amount of time both in front of and behind a camera lens, Karen (kh) feels most at home when engaged in conversations with visitors.
 "Whether it happens on a trail, in the visitor center, or on our Facebook wall, each dialogue is an opportunity to learn more about why national parks are important to people.
 Plus, it's a ton of fun."
 If you have the opportunity to chat with Karen during a visit to Arches, make sure to allow ample room.
 "I don't know how to talk without gesturing, and my descriptions can get pretty animated.
 I once accidentally whacked a coworker who was standing too close."
 Perhaps an online forum is safer.

-When Kait (kt) was 12 years old, she visited Arches for the first time and discovered that rocks make fantastic companions.
+When Kait (kt) was 12 years old, she visited Arches for the first time and discovered that rocks make great companions.
 "They're great listeners, they never talk back, and they do an excellent job keeping the secrets of Earth's past."
-While her love for all things geologic grew as she got older, she never forgot the whimsical swoops, towering spires, and Swiss-cheese holes of southern Utah.
-The day she started working at Arches, she felt like she was rejoining long-lost friends.
-Now that she's realized visitors make for even better conversation, she delights in giving guided walks, presenting programs, and snapping photos for Facebook.
+Her love for all things geologic grew as she got older, and she never forgot the whimsical swoops, towering spires, and Swiss-cheese holes of southern Utah.
+When she started working at Arches, she felt like she was rejoining long-lost friends.
+Now that she's realized visitors make for even better conversation, she delights in giving guided walks and snapping photos for Facebook.
 Just don't be surprised if you see her whispering to a piece of Entrada sandstone: it's totally normal.

 NPS photo by Andrew Kuhn